sws-OptixSamples/Base64Image/README.md

 # Base64 Image Test

 Basic project to demonstrate the capabilities of creating and displaying a Base64 image in a FactoryTalk Optix application.
-NetLogic methods build the html content and display to the user from an Optix web browser widget.
+Static text in a text file is also used in a static html file to display the Base64 image content in an Optix web browser widget.
+Further expansion could be for NetLogic to take contents of an updated text file and build the html.
+Would be simple text/string manipulation in NetLogic and writing a new html file.
+In this example, all files are static.

 ![runtimeExampleImage](ProjectFiles/runtimeExampleImage.png)